WICG/pending-beacon/README.md

 ### Write-only API

-This is similar to the proposed API but there is no `isPending` and no `setData`.
+This is similar to the proposed API but there is no `pending` and no `setData`.
 There are 2 classes of beacon with a base class that has

 - `url`